 Time Magazine published an opinion piece today supporting the protestors of TransCanada Corporation (USA)(NYSE:TRP)‘s Keystone XL pipeline in no uncertain terms.
 Given that the protestors are generally considered radical, this endorsement from such an influential, mainstream publication is significant.
 It is yet another riff in the crescendo of drum beats hearkening the eventual demise of conventional fossil fuels.
 Some readers will be old enough to remember a time when popular wisdom held asbestos to be safe.
 Don’t make the same mistake now.

-Time marches on The Keystone XL pipeline controversy is huge and contentious.
+The Keystone XL pipeline controversy is huge and contentious.
 Like any such issue, it has been the rope in a hyperbolic and often symbolic tug of war.
-I won't bog myself down in the nitty gritty here -- a simple Google search will give you hours of fodder -- but it's worth a quick summation.
+I won’t bog myself down in the nitty gritty here — a simple Google search will give you hours of fodder — but it’s worth a quick summation.

 Keystone XL is TransCanada Corporation (USA)(NYSE:TRP)’s proposed $7 billion pipeline that would connect Canada’s oil sands to refineries around Houston and the Gulf of Mexico.
 Because it would cross an international border, its construction requires the President’s approval.
 With the oil and gas industry facing significant transmission and distribution choke points, the energy security crowd sees the pipeline’s construction as vitally important.